Skip Navigation

 Helping a younger married couple choose a guardian and trustee

 A Boston-area married couple in their early 30s came to Eileen needing help with putting an estate plan in place shortly before the birth of their first child.
-The estate plan consisted of a family trust, and the couple had to decide on a guardian and trustee.
+The estate plan consisted of a family trust, and the couple had to decide on a Guardian and Trustee.
 Eileen noted, “The wife was an only child, so we spent a lot of time walking through their options.
-I asked them, ‘Who are the family members and friends in their lives, their jobs and personalities?’
-They both looked to the husband’s brother as a good candidate for trustee and guardian.”
+We discussed which family members and friends have values that align the most with their values and are able to take on the responsibility of these roles.
+They both looked to the husband’s brother as a good candidate for Trustee and Guardian.”
 Everything is signed and in place.

 Updating an estate plan with a special needs trust

-A married couple in their 50s wanted to update their estate plan for their three children, one of whom had developmental disabilities.
-“They were both well-to-do professionals working in the Boston area,” Eileen explained, “with children in middle school and high school, but their plan was outdated, without tax planning and, perhaps more importantly, did not properly provide for the special-needs situation.”
-Eileen met face-to-face with the couple to find out about the family and to learn about each child.
-As a result, Eileen recommended creating a lifetime special needs trust share to receive the child’s inheritance.
-“This meant that the drafting had to be done in way as to provide flexibility while not interfering with that child’s eligibility for government benefits.”
-She also worked with the couple’s financial advisor to ensure that additional life insurance was obtained to support the special needs child after they pass.
+A married couple in their 60s wanted to update their estate plan for their three children, one of whom had developmental disabilities.
+“They were both educated professionals working in the Boston area,” Eileen explained, but their plan was outdated, did not minimize estate taxes and, perhaps more importantly, did not properly provide for the disabled child.”
+Eileen met with the couple to understand the family’s needs and recommended creating a lifetime special needs trust share to receive the disabled child’s inheritance and not interfere with that child’s eligibility for government benefits.
+She also worked with the couple’s financial advisor to ensure that additional life insurance was obtained to fund the child’s special needs trust after they pass.

 Implementation of incapacity planning